 Answer: It is possible, as an individual researcher, to apply for funds for projects in both the annual call for project grants and in thematic calls.
 When assessing the application, the project’s staffing is weighed into the feasibility criterion and Forte’s reviewers then assess whether the project is best suited to be conducted individually or in a group setting.

 Are there any limitations regarding the number of participating researchers or other participants in a research project?

 Answer: There are no restrictions on the number of participating researchers or other participants in Forte’s annual call for project grants, but restrictions may apply in other calls.
 Therefore, always read the call text carefully.

 The participating researchers must have personal accounts in Prisma where they submit their resume.
 They must also agree, via Prisma, to participate in the project before the call closes, otherwise the application cannot be submitted.
 Other participants are not required to have a personal account or agree to participate, nor do they need to be named.

 Is it possible to include funding for a doctoral student in a research project?

 Answer: In calls for project grants, tasks are financed, not positions.
 These tasks can be performed by a doctoral student.
 Anyone applying for funds at Forte, both main applicants and participating researchers, must have a doctoral degree and their own account in Prisma.
 However, it is possible to seek funding for salary costs for other project participants who are not formally participating researchers.
 Remember to describe what all participants bring to the project.

 Please specify salary costs for the doctoral student when completing the budget portion of the application.
 The doctoral student does not need to be named.
-Note that Forte does not fund doctoral education.
+Note that Forte does not fund doctoral studies.

 Which participants in a project should upload their resume and publication details?